onqtam/headjack/src/blobs_and_uris.md

 - Even private [intranet](https://en.wikipedia.org/wiki/Intranet) data may be anchored but not retrievable by the public if the blob IPFS CID is never published or pinned/hosted - unified addressing for public & private.
 - Users should be able to see the URI of content even if created through another application and the origin should be displayed by default - acting as [attribution for other applications](business_models.md).
 - Edits & updates to content come as [messages](messages.md) with new unique URIs that reference the older message URIs and it is up to applications to properly handle this - either by showing that there have been changes and a newer version or automatically redirect to the latest.
 "Forks" are possible but they represent application failure to detect that an old version is being edited.
+- Accounts that anchor content on-chain cannot do so twice in the same block - for simplicity.

 <!--
 # On proof permanence